 Cost of Living

 Salaries for Doctors although are not as high as it is in Australia, the cost of living in New Zealand is much lower than most countries including the UK and Australia.
 It also benefits from a low inflation rate and therefore promotes better savings.
-GPs moving to New Zealand start working as a salaried General Practitioner, possibly with the intention to buy into the practice or take over the practice in future.
+GPs moving to New Zealand start working as salaried General Practitioner, possibly with the intention to buy into the practice or take over the practice in future.

 However, to work as a Doctor in New Zealand, you will need 33 months of experience.
-You will also need to register with the Medical Council of New Zealand which takes up about 20 days to complete the process, much less complicated compared to Australia.
+You will also need to register with the Medical Council of New Zealand which takes up to about 20 days to complete the process, much less complicated compared to Australia.